CroBiA/docker-potage/README.md

 # What is POTAGE?
 POTAGE (pronounced "[pəʊˈtɑːʒ](http://img2.tfd.com/pron/mp3/en/UK/df/dfskskssdfd5drh7.mp3)") is a web-based tool for integrating genetic map location with gene expression data and inferred functional annotation in wheat.

+# POTAGE Web Server

+You can access the public POTAGE web server (http://crobia.agwine.adelaide.edu.au/potage) which contains a limited number of published gene expression data sets.

 # How to use this image

 ## Quick Start